SalesforceCommerceCloud/sfcc-sample-apps/CONTRIBUTING.md

 To contribute to sfcc-sample-apps, follow the guidelines below.
 This helps us address your pull request in a more timely manner.

 ## Submitting Your First Pull Request
-If this is your first pull request, follow these steps:
+If this is your first pull request:

   1. Create a fork of the sfcc-sample-apps repository